By Meg Olson

 Taxpayer’s association president Mark Robbins read a statement prepared by treasurer Jennifer Urquhart in support of retaining the plan.
 “It is imperative the community create a way to ensure we retain local control and a plan of some sort is critical,” she wrote.
 Currently PRCAC is involved in review of proposed commercial projects only in regards to their compliance with the character plan.
-Urquhart insisted they needed to remain in that role, and said perhaps revising the old plan had been the wrong approach.
+Urquhart insisted they needed to remain in that role, and perhaps revising the old plan had been the wrong approach.
 “If we were starting from scratch, what would a community development character plan look like?”

 While the voters’ association was in favor of repealing the character plan, their representative and committee chair Joel Lantz was quick to point out they did not favor giving up local control.
 “I don’t think there’s any intention of relinquishing advisory and oversight functions of PRCAC for building permits,” he said.
 He suggested they “incorporate the important parts” of the character plan into 20.72 and “as part of that take a broader look at 20.72.”

-The discussion of the distinction between what is character plan and what is zoning code persisted from the previous meeting, with certain audience members crediting the character plan with defeating the radio tower proposal and halting the proliferation of gas stations.
+The distinction between what is character plan and what is zoning code persisted from the previous meeting, with certain audience members crediting the character plan with defeating the radio tower proposal and halting the proliferation of gas stations.
 Gellatly pointed out the height restriction of 25 feet exists in 20.72, and that the character plan simply references that code.
 The character plan addresses design criteria but not uses, which are regulated in the zoning code.